luthraprerna/helloworld/_posts/2025-11-21-first-blog.md

 but at the same time, be ready to sometimes **stand alone**.

 When that moment comes, embrace Dwarika Prasad Maheshwari’s words:
 **“Veer tum badhe chalo, Dheer tum badhe chalo.”**
-*(Translation: “Brave one, keep marching forward  -  patient one, keep moving forward.”)*
+*(Translation: “Brave one, keep marching forward!
+Patient one, keep moving ahead!”)*